MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     /speckit.specify --file StakeholderDocs/document-upload-and-management-feature.md
     ```

-    If you don't specify a requirements document using the `--file` option, you'll be prompted to describe the feature that you want to build.
+    If you don't specify a requirements document using the `--file` option, you're prompted to describe the feature that you want to build.

 1. Monitor GitHub Copilot's response and provide assistance as needed.